Avdheshbhardwajz/STUDYLAB/README.md

 # STUDYLAB

 STUDYLAB

-this is a preplead assignment
+this is assignment of prepleaf my masai school